nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 ### Bottoms

 At this point, yoga pants should be a given.
 I remember when women were just starting to wear leggings by themselves and never thought it would catch on.
 I thought, "They're so see-through!" or "Where are your pants??"
 I now almost exclusively wear them.
 Funny how the world works.
+I used to only wear the capri style, but now have a few full-length pairs that I love.
+It's all about variety.

-joggers
+Joggers are great if you'd like workout pants with a little extra room.
+I can typically move better in them and there is a much lower chance of someone being able to see your underwear since you have extra material versus tight yoga pants.

 bicycle or yoga shorts